-Summer Review Packet For Algebra 2 Honors (Optional)
+Summer Review Packet For Algebra 2 Honors

-Name:

-Current Course: Math Teacher:
+Name: Current Course: Math Teacher:

 Algebra 2 builds on topics studied from both Algebra 1 and Geometry.
 Certain topics are sufficiently involved that they call for some review during the year in Algebra 2.
 However, some topics and basic skills are so fundamental to any Algebra 1 course that mastery of these topics is expected and required prior to beginning Algebra 2.
-Please review the topics and complete those problems for which you think you need to practice.
-Although this assignment is optional, you will be expected to know all the skills reviewed here.
+Please review the topics and complete all practice problems.